carabina/AERecord/README.md

 I mean, just compare it with the default template and think about that.

 ### Create CoreData stack
-Almost everything in `AERecord` is made with optional parameters (not like Swift optionals, but like parameters which have defaults if you don't specify anything).
+Almost everything in `AERecord` is made with optional parameters (which have defaults if you don't specify anything).
 So you can create CoreData stack like this:

 ```swift